Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Experiments on flat terrain

 \section{Experiments on flat terrain}

 The block diagram depicted in Fig.~\ref{fig:control_diagram} shows the control and planning pipeline.

 Differently from Fig.~\ref{fig:matlab_sim} where we simulate with the pseudo-kinematic model, in this simulation we use the more physically accurate distributed parameter model~\eqref{eq:2D_distributed_model}.
-The parameters for both simulation models are reported in Table~\ref{tab:sim_params}.
+The parameters for both simulation models are reported in Table~\ref{tab:sim_params} and resembles the ones of the MAXXII robot.
+We report also experimental tests performed with the LIMO robot.
+Indeed due to physical actuation constraints, the achievable speeds with the MAXXII robot were too limited to appreciate significant slippages.
+The physical parameters of the LIMO robot are reported in Table \ref{tab:limo_params}.